pg_tde release notes¶

 - Fixed multiple bugs with

-and TOAST records - Fixed various memory leaks
+tde_heap_basicand TOAST records - Fixed various memory leaks

 Beta (2024-06-30)¶

-.
+With this version, the access method for pg_tde extension is renamed tde_heap_basic.
 Use this access method name to create tables.
 Find guidelines in Test TDE tutorial.

 The Beta version introduces the following bug fixes and improvements: